Tigers vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- Detroit has a record of 8-10 in games where sportsbooks have it as underdogs of at least +165 on the moneyline.
+- Detroit has entered 13 games this season as the underdog by +180 or more and is 5-8 in those contests.

-- The Tigers have an implied victory probability of 37.7% according to the moneyline set by oddsmakers for this matchup.
+- The Tigers have an implied victory probability of 35.7% according to the moneyline set by sportsbooks for this matchup.

-- So far this season, Detroit and its opponents have hit the over in 41 of its 76 games with a total.
+- Detroit and its opponents have hit the over in 41 of its 77 games with a total this season.

 - In 11 games with a line this season, the Tigers have a mark of 4-7-0 against the spread.